Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇲🇹 Malta vs 🇪🇸 Spain: e-money licensing compared

-On paper, Malta's Electronic Money Institution under the Financial Institutions Act (Cap.
-376). and Spain's Entidad de Dinero Electronico (EDE), authorised under Ley 21/2011, de 26 de julio, de dinero electronico, and Real Decreto 778/2012 (as amended by Real Decreto 736/2019).
+Malta's public Electronic Money Institution under the Financial Institutions Act (Cap.
+376). and Spain's public Entidad de Dinero Electronico (EDE), authorised under Ley 21/2011, de 26 de julio, de dinero electronico, and Real Decreto 778/2012 (as amended by Real Decreto 736/2019).
 Spain recognises 'entidades de dinero electronico hibridas' (hybrid EMIs) and an exemption/light regime under art.
-14 of Real Decreto-ley 19/2018 for small-scale e-money issuers below activity thresholds, analogous to a 'small EMI' tier. answer the same question; in practice the detail decides it.
-The two regimes differ on 8 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-This page compares the two side by side: the identity columns are free, the decision figures are one pass away, and every cell shows when it was last checked.
+14 of Real Decreto-ley 19/2018 for small-scale e-money issuers below activity thresholds, analogous to a 'small EMI' tier. are set out side by side.
+Licence type, regulator and public recent-change notes are open; the full dated and sourced comparison is included with access.

 Dimension 🇲🇹 Malta partly open